 Skype is divided into a list pane and a main content pane.
 The elements included in the list pane change based on the view you select.

 The list pane is on the left of the main content pane.
 If you’re a person with low vision or visual disabilities, or if you have limited mobility, build a mental model of the Skype list pane.
-The areas and specific elements of the list pane are described in the table below.
+The areas and specific elements of the list pane are described in the following table.

 |Area ||Elements you'll find in this area |